Annotum/Annotum/alpha-release-notes.md

 1. Go to your Dashboard, navigate to `Appearance > Themes`, and click to the `Install Themes` tab.
 2. Use the `Upload` link to upload `annotum-base.zip` and `current.zip` from the distribution file.
 3. Activate the Annotum 0.1 theme.
-4. From the Themes dashboard, click `Annotum Settings`.
-You'll want to enable workflow and (optionally) workflow notifications.
-The `Allow article authors to see reviewers` option does just that; otherwise all reviewers' comments and identities are hidden from the authors.
+4. From the Themes dashboard, click `Annotum Settings`, and select the desired options:
+    * `Enable Workflow: Check the box`: This enables the Annotum workflow features.
+Recommended setting = enabled.
+	* `Allow article authors to see reviewers`: This enables an "open-process" review style in which article authors can see all reviewers and their review comments.
+You may wish to leave this deselected for a more traditional anonymous review process.
+    * `Enable workflow notifications`: sends an email to appropriate authors/editors/reviewers whenever workflow actions are taken.
 5. Optionally go to `Theme Settings` and enter any desired options (e.g. Home page callouts, Google Analytics code).

 > Note: workflow notifications generate an email message to every editor and author for every workflow action.
 This can generate quite a bit of email on an active site!